 Art is so much more than paint, markers, or crayons.
 Creative arts are activities that actively engage children’s imagination through music, visual arts, movement and dance, and drama and storytelling.
 Creative arts engage children across all domains—cognitive, language, social, emotional, and physical.
 This tool kit will describe four different types of creative arts and will provide ideas for encouraging and supporting young children in creative arts activities at home and in the classroom.
-This article shows how art activities can support young children’s development.
+The article Creative Arts Help Children Develop Across Many Domains shows how art activities can support young children’s development.

 Creative arts activities are deliberately open-ended, foster divergent thinking, and support the process without particular attention on the product.
-This article provides an overview of the creative arts as well as information on the theories that help guide the early childhood field and how to apply those theories in the classroom.
+The article The importance of creative arts in early childhood classrooms provides an overview of the creative arts as well as information on the theories that help guide the early childhood field and how to apply those theories in the classroom.

 Movement and Dance